athena255/Cards_CDB/README.md

 # Cards_CDB

-This script generates nicely-formatted card descriptions for EDOPro.
+This script generates nicely-formatted card descriptions for [ProjectIgnis/EDOPro](https://github.com/ProjectIgnis/EDOPro).

-It downloads the latest card database from the ProjectIgnis/DeltaUtopia repository and modifies the card descriptions in the database.
-The generated folder can then be installed as a 'language' in EDOPro.
+It downloads the latest card database from the [ProjectIgnis/DeltaUtopia](https://github.com/ProjectIgnis/DeltaUtopia) repository and modifies the card descriptions in the database.
+The modified descriptions can then be installed as a language in EDOPro.

 ## Build
 ```
 python3 -m venv venv
+source venv/bin/activate
 pip install -r requirements.txt
 python prettify_desc.py
 ```

 ## Install as a language
-Copy the generated folder into your `ProjectIgnis/config/languages` folder
+1. Copy the generated `Cards_CDB` folder into your `ProjectIgnis/config/languages` folder
+2. In EDOPro, change the language to `Cards_CDB`